WeTransfer/wt-js-sdk/README.md

 ## Boards

-Our new Board API is in line with our new mobile app.
+Our Board API is in line with our new mobile app.
 It can store traditional files as well as links, and is flexible in how it displays it all.

 ### Create an empty board